-Both cans have dents that don't match the clamps so say must have been round the block a bit before. (see update in section 1)
+Both cans have dents that don't match the clamps, so they must have been around the block a bit before. (see update in section 1)

 13) More rust

 The top of the chassis was so badly corroded that I've given up and painted it.
 The rust has been ground off and the bare metal primed with zinc based, cold galvanising paint.
 On top of that there are two coats of grey primer and a gloss coat.
 The transformers were removed and painted separately but the top mounted valve bases were just masked off to avoid disturbing the wiring.
-Boyd Coddington might not have been impressed but it hasn't turned out too badly and now everything can go back together.
-It would have been a lot easier to strip the whole thing back to bare metal and powder coat it but that would have meant stripping out all the vintage wiring and that wasn't the idea.
+Chip Foose might not have been impressed but it hasn't turned out too badly and now everything can go back together.
+It would have been a lot easier to strip the whole thing back to bare metal and powder coat it but that would have meant stripping out all the vintage wiring.